boisgera/pandoc/mkdocs/cookbook.md

-While the above approach may seem to be a workaround at first, it is actually *a good thing*, because it helps you to carefully consider the type of data that you select transform.
+While the above approach may seem to be a workaround at first, it is actually *a good thing*, because it helps you to carefully consider the type of data that you select and transform.
 Python strings for example are of course in documents to describe pieces of text, but also in many other roles.